IzzySoft/Adebar/doc/hints.md

     * `DEVICE_NAME`: A name you can recognize your device by.
 This is used for the documentory files such as `deviceInfo.md`, but also in scripts (mainly for headers in both cases).
 Defaults to "MyDroid".
+    * `POSTRUN_CMD`: When *Adebar* is done extracting all information from your device, it optionally can run another command.
+This could be a script, any executable (with or without parameters), or even a function you've set up in your config file.
+This way you could e.g. zip the files and send them by mail, or whatever you think useful :)

 ## Shared Storage